 Bullhead – A relatively small catfish with an average weight of less than a pound, bullhead is cheap to conquer.
 They spawn from May to June and lay egg nests near logs and tree roots.
 You can lure them with simple baits like catalpa worms, regular worms, and chicken liver.

 Catching a gar is a challenge, especially if you are in for trophy hunting.
 You can find the alligator, longnose, shortnose, and spotted gar at Lake Ouachita State Park.

 Alligator gars are the largest freshwater fish in the USA, reaching over 300 pounds and over 10 feet in length.
 They are dangerous predators for other underwater species and eat frogs, alligators, and other types of fish.
 You can capture them with bow fishing and trotlines.

 The other three gars are not that large or hard to beat.
 You can use small live bait and nylon strings for longnose and minnows for spotted gar.
 You can also use fishing bows or spears for a more authentic experience.
 Both like to spend time in quiet clear waters and like to hunt at night.

-Walleyes are all around Lake Ouachita and are considered the freshwater fish with the best flavor.
+Walleyes fishing Greers Ferry Lake and all around Lake Ouachita are the freshwater fish with the best flavor.
 They avoid light and prefer clear and cold waters, so the best time to search for them is at night or on a cloudy day.
 Usually, you can find this fish type in areas that transition between sand, rocks, and mud.

 There are many ways to lure walleye, but live baits and bright jigs work best.
-When using jigs, throw them at night and wait for the walleye to react.
+Throw them at night and wait for the walleye to react when using jigs.
 After a while, it will start pulling; however, don’t use force immediately once it does.

 Some effective lures for walleye fishing are X and shad raps, Luhr-Jensen Crippled Herring, Rapala Husky Jerks, jigging spoons 1/2 ounces plus, grubs, and hair jigs.